edHelper.com

 By Mary L. Bushong

 1 Jim opened his eyes and was startled for a moment.
 This was not his bedroom!
 Then he remembered.
-His family had arrived at his grandparents' home during the night.
+His family had arrived at his grandparents' home late last night.
 He bounced out of bed and looked out the upstairs window which looked out over the sun-warmed farm yard.
 Jim loved being on his grandparents' farm.
-He wished they could be here more often.
+He wished he could be here more often.
 Then he remembered the reason for the visit.
 Grandpa Ruger was sick.

 2 Grandma gave Jim a big hug when he went downstairs for breakfast.
 "I'm so glad you were able to come and visit us," she said.
 "We have missed you.
-Sit down while I get you a bite to eat."
+Sit down while I get your breakfast."

 3 Grandpa was already up and working outside in the equipment shed when Jim stepped outside.
 He followed the sounds of clinking and clanking to where the older man worked on one of the machines.